hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 The question is, how can we eventually mix VID native and custom styles. greggirwin (Gregg Irwin):  was thery any discussion to that topic?

 [16:54:56](#nwq6Gu0ktifzqRT4r-Dudi9lK_Vrdz_xqmDJajBWiKg) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
-And then of course, there is completly separate effort like Spaces Ì†ΩÌπÇ
+And then of course, there is completly separate effort like Spaces üôÇ

 [18:19:05](#gjsSfey9vjXrMkK3ELehfd4yC_TCItLWydM5JX5iVnA) <greggirwin (Gregg Irwin)>: kavina computers: , thanks for all your work on a table style!
 Great progress.